hyperledger/identus-mediator/README.md

 ## Run

-This DIDComm Mediator is composed of two elements, a backend service, and a database.
+The DIDComm Mediator comprises two elements: a backend service and a database.
-The backend service is a JVM application and the database used is MongoDB.
+The backend service is a JVM application, and the database used is MongoDB.
-The backend service is also a web service that has a single-page application that will give the final user an invitation page.
+The backend service is also a web service with a single-page application that will give the final user an invitation page.

 ### Run locally

-Everything can be run with a single command with Docker compose `docker compose up`.
+Everything runs with a single Docker compose command: `docker compose up`.
-For a specific version, you can setup with `MEDIATOR_VERSION` like `MEDIATOR_VERSION=0.9.2-SNAPSHOT docker compose up`.
+You can set up a specific version with `MEDIATOR_VERSION` like `MEDIATOR_VERSION=0.9.2-SNAPSHOT docker-compose up`.

 #### Troubleshooting